 Since 2011 Nissan has been systematically carrying out risk-prediction training at plants in Japan to ensure that individual workers are aware of the risk of accidents and to help prevent accidents.
-This training, which was continued in fiscal 2014, cultivates appreciation of danger among workers, thus reducing their risk of work accidents.
-Nissan is endeavoring to increase this method's effectiveness through repeated application.
-Global Occupational Accident Trends
+This training, which was continued in fiscal 2015, cultivates appreciation of danger among workers, thus reducing their risk of work accidents.
+Nissan is endeavoring to increase this method's effectiveness through repeated application. ▼ Total lost-time injury cases ÷ total working hours × 1 million ■ Total lost-time ergonomics-related injury cases + total working hours × 1 million Global Occupational Accident Trends